-AKRON, Ohio, Nov.
-27 /PRNewswire-FirstCall/ -- FirstEnergy Nuclear Operating Company (FENOC), a subsidiary of FirstEnergy Corp.
-(NYSE: FE), announced its Beaver Valley Power Station Unit 2, located in Shippingport, Pa., returned to service early today following an October 12 shutdown for refueling and maintenance.
+AKRON, Ohio, April 11, 2011 /PRNewswire/ -- FirstEnergy Nuclear Operating Company (FENOC), a subsidiary of FirstEnergy Corp.
+(NYSE: FE), announced its Beaver Valley Power Station Unit 2, located in Shippingport, Pa., returned to service early today following a March 7, 2011, shutdown for refueling and maintenance.

-The 904-megawatt (net) unit began producing electricity at 3:09 a.m. and is currently operating at 22 percent power.
+The 904 megawatt (net) unit began producing electricity at 12:44 a.m. and is currently operating at 27 percent power.
 The plant is expected to reach full power in the next several days.

 During the outage, 60 of the 157 fuel assemblies were exchanged and safety inspections were successfully conducted.
-In addition, numerous improvement projects were completed to ensure continued safe and reliable operations.
+In addition, numerous maintenance and improvement projects were completed to ensure continued safe and reliable operations.